 We hope you get to try this easy one and let us know how it went!

 Thank you again for coming by our blog.

 Recent Raw Milk Recipe Experiments

-Our local homeschool teacher’s family has a farm with some cows.
-She sells grass fed raw and pasteurized milk to many families in our local area.
+One of our neighbors has a farm with some cows.
+She provides grass-fed raw and pasteurized milk to many families in our local area.
 It’s a great quality raw milk and the one we use for making fresh, plain yogurt at home.
-Ever since we found this great raw milk source, Ling’s been making yogurt and trying out other raw milk recipes.
+Ever since we found this raw milk source, Ling has been making this raw milk yogurt and trying out other recipes, like fresh cheese.

-Her mozzarella actually tastes like mozzarella.
-I ate a softball sized ball of it that first time she made it.
+We’ve got mozzarella down.
+It actually tastes like mozzarella, but it’s so good that the first time I tried it I ate a softball sized ball of it.
 It was the best mozzarella I’d ever had.
 Due to the freshness and lack of any additives, you can taste how clean it is.
-She’s working on improving the texture.
-It keeps coming out too creamy after it sits in the fridge for a couple days.
+It makes gorging on it more enjoyable.
+However, we’re working on improving the texture.
+It keeps coming out too creamy after sitting in the fridge a couple of days.
 This one’s a work in progress.

 Raw Milk Chocolate Pudding